Member LoginDividend CushionValue Trap |

 ---

 After considering just how much the entity is in investment-grade territory with respect to its credit, an evaluation of the cash flow statement should come next.
-Hardly any pipeline MLPs cover their distributions with future expected traditional free cash flow, and perhaps only a rare few in the REIT space.
-Our favorite REITs generally operate within the data center and storage arenas.
+Many pipeline MLPs have only just started to cover their distributions with future expected traditional free cash flow, and perhaps only a rare few in the REIT space do.
+Our favorite REITs generally operate within the data center and self-storage arenas.
 Corporates, however, often have a greater capacity to generate traditional free cash flow in excess of future expected dividends paid.
 Let's use an example.
-Though a high dividend-yielding corporate such as AT&T (T) may have a hefty and ominous net debt position, it covers its future expected dividend payments nicely with expected free cash flows.
-AT&T also has an investment-grade balance sheet, and given its competitively-advantaged business model and 7% annualized dividend yield at current prices, it might make the cut for the high dividend yield income investor's portfolio.
-In fact, AT&T is a holding in our High Yield Dividend Newsletter portfolio (4).
+Though a high dividend-yielding corporate such as Altria (MO) may have a hefty and ominous net debt position, it covers its future expected dividend payments nicely with expected free cash flows.
+Altria also has an investment-grade balance sheet (A3/BBB/BBB), and given its competitively-advantaged business model and ~8.5% annualized dividend yield at current prices, it might make the cut for the high dividend yield income investor's portfolio.
+In fact, Altria is a holding in our High Yield Dividend Newsletter portfolio (4).

 ---